-Dear S. Q. I’m dated a man 20 years my senior, which is actually great, since I’m in my 30s, and he’s established in his career and rich.
-He treats me like his queen in public and sweetly calls me his (arm) candy-girl.
-Oddly, he includes me in some social events, but not others.
-He says I’d be bored with “shop talk” with his colleagues, but their female partners are invited, and I have a college degree in business.
+Dear S. Q. I’m 30, dating a man 20 years older who is established in his career and rich.
+He treats me like his queen in public and sweetly calls me his (arm) candy-girl, but sometimes belittles me privately.
+He excludes me in some social events because I’d be bored with “shop talk.”
+But his colleagues' female wives are invited, and I have a college degree in business.
 I’m confused.

 Dear Candy, A gentleman at times and a chauvinist at others is confusing.
-The core problem is: he doesn’t treat or accept you as his equal.
+The core problem is he doesn’t treat or accept you as his equal.
 Can you live with this?
-Gentleman: polite, supportive, democratic; respectful towards others, especially women; values their opinions and independence.
-Chauvinist: asserts male dominance and believe themselves superior; displays dismissal, condescending, patronizing behavior to females because they are inferior.
-“Male chauvinists” appear polished, cultured, and articulate, but their worldview is that men are inherently superior to women who they must control. -SQ
+Gentleman: polite/supportive/democratic; respectful, especially towards females; values their opinions and independence.
+Chauvinist: asserts male dominance and believe themselves superior; oozes dismissive/condescending/patronizing behavior to women, who are inferior.
+“Male chauvinists” appear polished, articulate, and cultured, but their worldview is that men are inherently superior to women who they must control. -SQ

 No comments: